 Configure your induction packages to enable easy requesting and establish a standard for your business.
 Find and report on the unique attributes of staff and candidates that makes sense for your business.

-Candidate details remain visible and searchable from your WorkPro dashboard unless they are deleted or archived.
-You can do this by clicking on the filtering function on your dashboard.
+Candidate details remain visible and searchable from your WorkPro dashboard unless they are archived.
+You can do this by clicking on the filtering function on your dashboard, opening the candidate’s profile and choosing ‘Archive Candidate’.
+Once the candidate is archived, they can only be made visible through the ‘View’ tab.
+You can also re-activate them by searching for their name and ‘re-activating’.

 WorkPro automatically manages the secure storage, archive and destruction of sensitive reports and documents in line with government requirements.
 For this reason, results of background checks may not be accessed after a certain date.
 This ensures your business is compliant with auditing requirements for government and authority databases from which information is obtained.

-A police check is formally known as a Nationally Coordinated Criminal History Check (NCCHC).
 The NCCHC process involves identifying and releasing any relevant Criminal History Information (CHI) subject to relevant spent convictions/non-disclosure legislation and/or information release policies.
 This information is sourced from the databases of all Australian police jurisdictions.
 The information is held centrally by the Australian Criminal Intelligence Commission (ACIC).
-WorkPro’s online police check service offers secure integrated access to the ACIC, to retrieve relevant data and results almost instantly.
+WorkPro’s online police checking service offers secure integrated access to the ACIC, to retrieve relevant data and results almost instantly.

 Accredited organisations include Australian federal, state and local government agencies, private sector businesses, not-for-profit organisations and screening units for working with children or vulnerable people.

-The Australian Criminal Intelligence Commission (ACIC) has accredited a number of organisations to assist individual’s and company’s apply for and submit a Nationally Coordinated Criminal History Check.
-These organisations are entrusted with direct access to the National Police Checking Service and play a vital role to help safeguard the Australian community.
+The Australian Criminal Intelligence Commission (ACIC) has accredited a number of organisations to assist individuals and companies to apply for and submit a Nationally Coordinated Criminal History Check.
+These organisations are entrusted with direct access to the Police Checking Service and play a vital role to help safeguard the Australian community.

 The accreditation process means demonstrating adherence to strict guidelines that are stipulated by ACIC that must be followed by every accredited company.